I. General Policy

 A Career Advancement Program (CAP) is maintained for ranked Professional Librarians and is based on the premise that librarians possess talents and qualities in areas of professional expertise that are as valuable to academic libraries as supervisory or administrative skills.
 The provisions, procedures, and criteria governing professional job performance and promotion as outlined in the CAP document are applicable to those librarians who are hired as ranked Professional Librarians in the Career Advancement Program.
 In addition to the professional ranks, librarians may be appointed to the administrative posts of Associate or Assistant University Librarian or head or director of a library department.
 Librarians serve in administrative positions at the discretion of the VP and UL.

 In the event of dismissal, Professional Librarians normally are entitled to a notice of termination of employment of at least three months in advance.
-Before a Professional Librarian is dismissed, he/she is entitled to receive a statement in writing of the reasons for his/her removal.
+Before a Professional Librarian is dismissed, they are entitled to receive a statement in writing of the reasons for their removal.
 A Professional Librarian who has been given notice of dismissal may appeal to the VP and UL.
 Professional Librarians are encouraged to provide at least one month's notice of resignation.

 III.
 Professional Responsibilities and Activities

-A Professional Librarian's obligation to the University goes considerably beyond his/her physical presence in the Library during his/her assigned working hours.
+A Professional Librarian's obligation to the University goes considerably beyond their physical presence in the Library during their assigned working hours.
 The University recognizes that the Professional Librarian involved in the acquisition, organization and interpretation of the raw materials of learning has an essential function that complements classroom instruction.
-Each Professional Librarian realizes that he/she must meet this broad obligation in as conscientious and as creative a manner as he/she is able, and he/she should enjoy maximum latitude in fulfilling his/her responsibilities.
+Each Professional Librarian realizes that they must meet this broad obligation in as conscientious and as creative a manner as they are able, and they should enjoy maximum latitude in fulfilling their responsibilities.

 A. Service on University Committees